koriaf/ausdigital-tap/docs/index.md

 The Ledger Access Point (LAP) is a persistently connected "peer" capable of sending and receiving business documents, such as invoices.
-It interacts with other LAPs following the protocol specified in this document, and relys on other ADBC services to accomplish this.
+It interacts with other LAPs following the protocol specified in this document.
 The LAP is an autonimous agent in business-to-business document exchange.

 A LAP might be provided by a commercial ledger service, or maintained as part of an independent business system.

 The LAP specification has two parts.
 The main part (LAP) defines the protocol all peers must follow (and interfaces they must provide) to send and recieve business documents.
 The second part is an optional gateway specification (LAPGW), which defines a client-server protocol for ledgers to interact with independant LAP service providers in a generic way.

+## Dependancies

+billing-semantics

+All LAPs depend on the following ADBC Services:
+ * DCL
+ * SMP
+ * NTY

+LAPGW providers also depend on
+ * IDP

+TODO: descriptions and links

 ## LAP Gateway (LAPGW)